ارزیابی واکنش برنج رقم آنام به سطوح مختلف کودهای فسفر و پتاسیم

 • Abouzar Abbasian 2

-1 Associate Professor of Rice Research Institute of Iran, Agricultural Research, Education and Extension organization
+1 Associate Professor of Rice Research Institute of Iran (RRII), Agricultural Research, Education and Extension organization (AREEO), Rasht, Iran

-2 Expert,of Rice Research Institute of Iran, Agricultural Research, Education and Extension Organization (AREEO), Rasht, Iran
+2 Expert of Rice Research Institute of Iran (RRII), Agricultural Research, Education and Extension Organization (AREEO), Rasht, Iran

-4 Assistant professor of Rice Research Institute of Iran, Mazandaran Branch Agricultural Research, Education and Extension Organization (AREEO), Amol, Iran
+3 Assistant Professor of Rice Research Institute of Iran (RRII), Agricultural Research, Education and Extension Organization (AREEO), Amol, Iran

 چکیده [English]